 •Through Religious Education and other lessons where we might develop awareness and appreciation of other cultures – in English through fiction and in Art by considering culture from other parts of the world, for example:

-Sadly, no school can guarantee that there will never be instances which are contrary to this value.
+Sadly, no school can guarantee that there will never be instances that are contrary to this value.
 At Fernvale Primary, such instances are extremely rare and are treated very seriously.

 Something which is clearly not part of any British or European value is extremism.
 It is important to remember that whilst the threat from so-called Islamic State has been a focus in the Counter Terrorism and Security Act, the Prevent Duty is clear that extremism of all kinds should be tackled too.
 In England, far right groups such as Britain First and the English Defence League need to be tackled, too.
 Extremism is not a new topic in education, but schools have a relatively new statutory duty to pay “due regard to the need to prevent people from being drawn into terrorism”.